mainej/f-form/CONTRIBUTING.md

 ### Prepare

 1. Decide whether this will be a patch, minor, or major release.
+    * Run `bin/preview-tag --patch` (or --minor, --major) to learn new version number.
-2. Proactively update CHANGELOG.md for new version.
+2. Proactively update CHANGELOG.md for new version numnber.
 3. Commit

 ### Release